HEALTH & WELLNESS

 AIDS COMMITTEE OF LONDON

-- A public access resource centre that provides educational information on safer sex, safer needle use, counselling, support and a library of recommended reading.
+A public access resource centre that provides educational information on safer sex, safer needle use, counseling, support and a library of recommended reading.
 The committee also an AIDS Hotline: 434-8160

 388 Dundas Street

-- While some doctors offer “confidential” testing, it is not anonymous.
+While some doctors offer “confidential” testing, it is not anonymous.
 If you test positive, your doctor can still report your name to the health unit.
-The Options Clinic offers free anonymous testing, information and counselling.
+The Options Clinic offers free anonymous testing, information, and counseling.

 659 Dundas Street